 with your audience in mind, consistent with your chosen resume template style.
 Corporate organizations expect a more conservative approach, flashy colors and graphics may count against you.
 This is especially true where they use an Applicant Tracking System (ATS) which cannot read the information within graphic elements.
 To get some insider tips and really hit the mark with your content, read our article: How to write a great resume.

 Choosing the type of resume template

 Are ideal for traditional jobs and corporate roles where you’ll take responsibilities seriously.
-With a clean and clear appearance, they get to the point and give key abilities, skills, experience and education categories prominent positions.
+With a clean and clear appearance, they get to the point and give key abilities, skills, experience, and education categories in prominent positions.
 Choose a classic resume template If youŕe unsure.

 Are sleek and contemporary, designed with simplicity and efficiency in mind.
 They take a ‘summary’ approach, utilize short paragraphs, bold titling, bullet points and white space.
 A modern resume template works well in technical roles to show highlights at the start and detail toward the end, once you’ve hooked attention.

 Provide a sophisticated look.
 Various color and styling touch smooth the feel of a classic resume.
 They look crafted and work well for roles needing higher levels of considered behavior and personal creativity.
 Elegant resume templates score when applying for executive, management and supervisory roles, as well as in the ‘creative’ fields.

 Bear in mind these ‘do’ and ‘don’t’ comments captured from recruiters, HR professionals and hiring managers who often have to read resumes all day, every day.

 - “Choose the Right Resume Template.
 Please!
 Anything that helps me scan and read faster strongly increases your chance of selection for interview.”

 - “You’ll get a ‘Wow’ from me for fitting the profile required, not for hitting me with a radical design of the resume.
 Choose your template sympathetically.”